Enable push notifications in a native iOS app

 Add the SDK dependency

-In Xcode, select the NCE target, go to General > Frameworks and Libraries and add the Connect library.
+In Xcode, select the NCE target, go to General > Frameworks and Libraries, click +, and select the Connect library from the list.

 Implement the extension